Case 01

 Overview

-Improved an assessment platform workflow and information architecture by aligning to 3 user mental models, achieving 88% task success.
+Improved an assessment platform workflow and information architecture by aligning to 3 user distinct user groups, achieving 88% task success.

 My Role